COSIMA/cosima-recipes/paper/paper.md

 model configuration [@kiss2020accessom2].
 The repository combines introductory tutorials with worked analysis examples, all exposed through a browsable Sphinx documentation site and backed by a citable archived release [@cosimaCookbook].
+The first two authors contributed equally; authors from the third position onward are listed alphabetically by surname.[^author-order]

 The instructional structure is central to the project.
 "Cooking Lessons 101" introduces generic skills such as loading model output, working with labelled